MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/plan.md

 **[Azure Stack Hub](https://azure.microsoft.com/products/azure-stack/hub)** extends full stack Azure services to on-premises, enabling you to run applications in on-premises environments and deliver Azure services in your datacenter.
 It unlocks new hybrid cloud use cases for both customer-facing and internal line-of-business applications: edge and disconnected solutions, cloud applications with varied regulatory requirements, and cloud application models on-premises using Azure services, containers, serverless, and microservice architectures.

 **[Azure Stack HCI](https://azure.microsoft.com/products/azure-stack/hci)** is a hyperconverged cluster that uses validated hardware to run virtualized Windows and Linux workloads on-premises and easily connect to Azure for cloud-based backup, recovery, and monitoring.
-Its software-defined infrastructure enables high-performance hyperconverged compute, storage, and networking, based on Hyper-V and storage spaces direct.
+Its software-defined infrastructure enables high-performance hyperconverged compute, storage, and networking, based on Hyper-V and Storage Spaces Direct.
 Delivered as an Azure service with built-in hybrid capabilities, the Azure Stack HCI (virtualization host) is backed by Microsoft-validated hardware components.

 **[Azure Stack Edge](https://azure.microsoft.com/products/azure-stack/edge)** is purpose-built enterprise datacenter or rugged environment hardware-as-a-service.
 It is optimized for edge compute, machine learning, and IoT scenarios to run your workloads at the edge for faster data insights, and manages your hardware appliance and workloads through the Azure portal.
 It allows you to run machine learning models with hardware-accelerated machine learning capabilities (with onboard FPGAs and GPUs), uses edge computing to process data close to the source (with VMs, Azure services, Kubernetes clusters, and containers), and acts as a cloud storage gateway, transferring data to Azure over the network, while retaining local access to blobs and files.